OctavioBR/parent-repo/README.md

 ```bash
 git log --oneline --graph --all
 ```

-If everything looks good, commit and push your changes to the remote repository.
+If everything looks good, push your changes to the remote repository.